This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 This is particularly pronounced in Linux/Unix, where there has never been a unified printing interface.
 Firefox for Linux fails to print most SGML symbol characters, while Opera 9 is only missing a dozen or so.

 Outside text-only browsers, SVG are very commonly supported nowadays.
-SVG could be used to stretch letters such as parentheses, brackets and vertical bars, as well as perhaps integral signs.
+SVG can stretch characters such as parentheses, brackets and vertical bars, as well as perhaps integral signs.

 As to the issue of presentation vs. content: in the case of merely scaling or stretching a letter, the letter remains as the content of the SVG markup.
 That is, if the SVG were entirely disabled, the character would still be there.
 The meaning of the SVG markup can be indicated by SVG tag attributes, just as with CSS.